3adel-bassiony/I18XS/README.md

     -   **Simple Locale Management**: Easily switch between languages in your application.
     -   **Dynamic Content Loading**: Load language resources as needed, without bloating your application.
-    -   **Pluralization and Formatting**: Advanced support for plural forms and number formatting.
+    -   **Pluralization and Formatting**: Advanced support for plural forms and number formatting. ( ⏳ Coming Soon )
     -   **Customization and Extensibility**: Extend or customize functionalities to fit your application’s needs.
     -   **LTR & RTL Detection**: Detect LTR & RTL for easy access and usage